Archive for the ‘Roger’s Articles’ category

 April 20, 2025

 Recently, we had a good friend to lose their father.
 I wanted to say something meaningful and not just “I’m very sorry” and nothing more.
-So, quite a few years ago, I read this poem by James S. Tippett and thought it to be something very good to share with anyone who had just lost a loved one.
-And it has great meaning for all of us to think about from time to time.
+So, quite a few years ago, I had read a poem by James S. Tippett, and thought it would be very good to share with anyone who had just lost a loved one.
+This poem also has great meaning for all of us…to think about and contemplate from time to time.
+Roger Ivester

 At birth, we board the train and meet our parents, and we believe they will always travel by our side.